ismailmubarik/AWS-SAA-C02-Course/10-EC2-Advanced/notes.md

 Clusters can't span AZs.
 The first AZ used will lock down the cluster.

-They can span VPC peers.
+They can span VPC peers - but impacts performance

 Requires a supported instance type.
+Cluster Placement Groups are not support by every type of instance.

 Best practice to use the same type of instance and launch all at once.